 EFITMENT brand (Zoovaa) has been on the market for some time now and manufactures all kinds of fitness gear, including trampolines, exercise bikes, rowing machines and more.
 But right now, we are mainly interested in their indoor exercise bike.

-Features of EFITMENT Indoor Exercise Bike
+EFITMENT IC031 Indoor Exercise Bike Reviewed

 As mentioned above, the bike uses magnetic resistance and is belt-driven.
 Thanks to this combination it makes very little noise.
 The 40-lbs flywheel comes with unlimited resistance mechanism accommodates every user, no matter the condition or experience.
 The maximum weight support is 275 lbs.
 The pedal Q-factor is 175 mm.